Camp Forrest: History

-William Northern Field, an air training base, was an addition used as a training site for crews of four-engined B-24 bombers of the Army Air Forces.
+William Northern Field, an air training base, was an addition used by the Army Air Forces to train crews of four-engined B-24 bombers.

-Incoming troops had amenities typical of military installations of the era; these included service clubs, guest houses, a library, post exchanges, a post office, hospital facilities, a chapel, theater, and barracks buildings.
+Incoming troops had amenities typical of military installations of the era: service clubs, guest houses, a library, post exchanges, a post office, hospital facilities, a chapel, theater, and barracks buildings.
 The camp was also home to Red Cross and Army Emergency Relief facilities.
-Recreation facilities included swimming, archery, tennis, a sports arena and a nine-hole golf course.
+Recreation facilities included swimming, archery, tennis, a sports arena, and a nine-hole golf course.